apertium/apertium-apy/README.md

 Contributing
 ------------

-APy using [TravisCI][3] to run tests.
+APy uses [TravisCI][3] for continous integration.
 Locally, use `make test` to run the same checks it does.
 Use `pip install -r requirements-dev.txt` to install the requirements required for development, e.g. linters.

 [1]: http://wiki.apertium.org/wiki/Apertium-apy
 [2]: https://www.apertium.org/apy/listPairs